The 20 Most Expensive Phantasmal Flames Pokemon Cards

 Have you ever seen a full art trainer card with this much aura?
 I absolutely love this card and it’s not like Dawn’s my favorite trainer of all time – the card really is just that beautiful.
 Additionally, it almost completely comprises everything that originally made Pokemon so great and exciting: that desire for adventure.
 Indeed, the inclusion of Dawn’s bike here also calls to mind a quote from the creator of Pokemon who expressed the appeal of Pokemon in his own words:

-While SIR supporters are mixed in how well they perform on the secondary card market, given how amazing this artwork is and the kind of value we’ve seen with Lillie from Mega Evolutions, I would not underestimate this card, and consider it one of the top chases from the entire set.
+While SIR supporters are mixed in how well they perform on the secondary card market, given how amazing this artwork is, I would not underestimate this card, and consider it one of the top chases from the entire set that could counterintuitively be worth a lot more overtime when people realize what a gem of a card it actually is.

-#5 Mega Lopunny ex – Special Illustration Rare
+#5 Mega Sharpedo ex – Special Illustration Rare

-#6 Mega Sharpedo ex – Special Illustration Rare
+#6 Mega Lopunny ex – Special Illustration Rare

 #7 Rotom ex – Special Illustration Rare

-While not my favorite Rotom ex card ever (that would have to be the one from Lost Origins), it’s still rare enough to fetch some value, although my guess is it will be the least valuable among the SIRs from this set – something which is already confirmed by early market data.
+While not my favorite Rotom ex card ever (that would have to be the one from Lost Origins), it’s still rare enough to fetch some value, although my original guess that it would be the least valuable among the SIRs from this set has essentially proven to be true months later.

 #8 Meowth – Illustration Rare